viperxlt/HDR/README.md

 Favorites
 ===
-Favorites are enabled in the HDHomerunPlus interface website.
+Channel favorites are enabled in the HDHomerunPlus interface website.